 Over the two years of Year 7 and 8, all students experience Arts/Technology subjects: Art, Music, Visual Communication & Design, Materials, Textiles and Food.

 Bright P-12 College aims to provide a balanced curriculum for all students with the opportunity to pursue various pathways.
-Students’ individual learning needs are met within the classroom through the teacher negotiating appropriate changes to the curriculum and where necessary students work from an individualised Education Learning Plan (ELP) to build skills or extend high achieving students.
+Students’ individual learning needs are met within the classroom through the teacher negotiating appropriate changes to the curriculum and where necessary students work from an Individual Learning Plan (ILP) to build skills or extend high achieving students.

 Guidelines have been developed to respond to exceptional circumstances where a parent requests a structural change to the student’s learning program.
 The guiding principles of balance, flexibility, academic rigour, wide consultation and practicality will underpin any decisions relating to modifying a student’s learning program.
 The individual student’s needs and best interests are balanced against the College’s ability to resource and maintain an appropriate learning environment.